Drew-Alleman/DataSurgeon/README.md

 # DataSurgeon (WIP)
 DataSurgeon (ds) is a versatile tool designed for incident response, penetration testing, and CTF challenges.
-It allows for the extraction of various types of sensitive information including emails, hashes, credit cards, windows domain users, URLs, IP addresses, MAC addresses, and SRV DNS records.
+It allows for the extraction of various types of sensitive information including emails, hashes, credit cards, URLs, IP addresses, MAC addresses, and SRV DNS records.

 # Quick Links
 * [Features](#features)